 Even geographically dispersed teams can take full advantage of team volunteer opportunities.
-For instance, let’s suppose everyone on the marketing team decides that they are each going to volunteer for a day at a local homeless shelter.
+Let’s suppose everyone on the marketing team decides that they are each going to volunteer for a day at a local homeless shelter.
 Beforehand, each member can log onto Zoom and pack care kits together.
 Employees can each share some items they’ve chosen for their care kit and provide a bit of background on the homeless shelter they will be volunteering at for the day.
 Once it’s time to bring the care kits to the shelters, each employee can post photos of their hand-off.

 Volunteering together, whether in person or virtually, creates an atmosphere of inclusion and identity for members of a volunteer group—improving their sense of belonging.
 An inclusive atmosphere that would otherwise be difficult to achieve solely from standard team meetings and brainstorming sessions.

 Make the process of volunteering, fundraising, or donating rewarding.
 Rather than having a leaderboard where individuals are ranked on their performance, rank teams based on their performance.

-For example, encourage employees to break out into small teams to see who can raise the most money for the cause of their choice.
+For example, encourage employees within your team to break out into smaller teams to see who can raise the most money for the cause of their choice.
 Employees can get creative with methods to raise money together: either through peer-to-peer fundraisers, in-person events, or virtual fundraisers.

 Rewards for teams who raise the most money can range from offering gift cards, memberships, or professional development courses.
 Another option that doesn’t require any monetary contribution: granting the winning team a day off to invest in themselves, relax, and rejuvenate.

 Let team members celebrate each other

-Similar to how volunteer days don’t have to be spearheaded by HR leaders to be effective, positive recognition doesn’t have to stem from leadership, either.
-Rather, give employees the tools they need to recognize each other publicly.
+Similar to how volunteer days don’t have to be spearheaded by HR leaders to be effective, positive recognition doesn’t have to stem from team leaders, either.
+Rather, give your team the tools they need to recognize each other publicly.

 On a social impact platform, each employee will have a personalized profile that provides an overview of the causes they are passionate about and highlights their recent social good achievements.